-After starting my undergrad studies in maths ("classes prepas" in Paris), and then moving to fundamental physics, I went on to receive my PhD from the University of Paris XI-Orsay in 2006, where I worked on structural and diffusion imaging of Huntington's disease.
-Since then, I have been working at the Oxford FMRIB Centre, first as a post-doctoral researcher and now as a research fellow.
+After starting my undergrad studies in maths ("classes prépas" in Paris), and then moving to fundamental physics, I went on to specialise in Neuroscience, and also in Genetics, at Institut Pasteur, and later received my PhD from the University of Paris XI-Orsay in 2006, where I worked on structural and diffusion imaging of Huntington's disease.
+Since then, I have been working at the Oxford FMRIB Centre, first as a post-doctoral researcher and now as an independent research fellow.

 Being at the interface between basic neuroscience, methodological imaging development and clinical application is really what I enjoy the most.
 My body of work focuses on translational research from imaging methods to applied human neuroscience, such as brain maturation and ageing, and with a particular emphasis on neurodegenerative disorders (Alzheimer's disease, movement disorders and motor neuron disease).